How to Find Cheap College Textbooks

 Let's face it - college textbooks aren't cheap!
 They can add hundreds of dollars to your cost of attendance each semester or quarter if you buy them from your school's bookstore for full price.
 Fortunately, there are a number of ways to find college textbooks for a significantly discounted price - and sometimes even free.
 You just need to know where to look!
 Here are our tips on finding the best price for college textbooks.

 Note: If the course requires a software license or if the course materials are specifically packaged for your course, there’s likely no way to get around the full purchase price.
-Ask your professor or check with the financial aid office to see if there is a textbook fund/grant to help pay.
+Ask your professor or check with the financial aid office to see if there is a textbook fund/grant to help pay for these course materials.

 Do your research